Map Rust vector iteration to assembly

 Sample vector handling code

-Let us explore the Rust to assembly mapping of the Vec
+Let us explore the Rust-to-assembly mapping of the Vec

-struct using a simple function, increment_by
+struct using a simple function, increment_by,

-that increments the elements of a vector by a specified value (num
+which increments the elements of a vector by a specified value (num

 ).
-The sample also includes increment_example
+The sample also includes increment_example,

-that calls the increment_by
+which calls the increment_by

 function.